 For years, people with certain medical conditions like heartburn have relied on a medication called Zantac to control their symptoms.
 In 2019, Zantac drugmaker Sanofi announced a voluntary recall of the medicine, which is sold over the counter (OTC).
 The reasoning behind the recall was that U.S. Food and Drug Administration (FDA) testing detected the presence of an ingredient that may cause cancer.
 Attorneys in the United States and Canada predict that there will be hundreds, if not thousands, of lawsuits against the drugmaker.
 If you have taken Zantac OTC or similar medications, and have developed cancer, you may be entitled to significant financial compensation.
+Contact your local Zantac or Drug Manufacturer Attorney to see if you qualify.

 Zantac OTC and NDMA